Some links in this post may be affiliate links

 Maintain the soil moist until new growth emerges and substantial growth has been observed after which you can begin routine care.

-String of Hearts Plant (Ceropegia woodii) problems indoors include leaf drop, brown tips and edges, yellowing, drooping leaves, discolored leaves, pests and diseases among others.
+String of Hearts Plant (Ceropegia woodii) common growing problems include leaf drop, yellowing leaves, brown tips and edges, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown leaf tips and edges in String of Hearts Plant are due to sudden drop in temperature from cold draughts.